 The client warrants and unconditionally guarantees that any elements of text, graphics, photos, designs, trademarks, or other artwork furnished to Weblab for inclusion in web pages are owned by the client, or that the client has permission from the rightful owner to use each of these elements, and will hold harmless, protect, and defend Weblab from any claim or suit arising from the use of such elements furnished by the client.

 Unlimited hosting options.

 We reserve the right to cancel and or review any website/hosting solution that is hogging server resources.
 A fair use policy is in place for unlimited hosting packages, and we reserve the right to change your package and or negotiate custom terms based on your specific needs.

 Hosting fair use policy

 5.3 Weblab will implement security updates, software patches and other updates or upgrades from time to time, to maintain the best performance, at their sole discretion.
 These upgrades include, but are not limited to, PHP, MySQL and CPanel release versions.
-Weblab is under no obligation to effect such upgrades, or to rectify any impact such changes could potentially have to Hosting Clients.
+Weblab is under no obligation to effect such upgrades or to rectify any impact such changes could potentially have to Host Clients.